vegaprotocol/specs/protocol/0053-PERP-product_builtin_perpetual_future.md

 When the `settlement_schedule` event is received we need to calculate the funding payment.
 Store the current vega time as `funding_period_end`.

-The following conditions must all be met for a funding payment within a given funding period to happen:

-- there is at least on one oracle data point with timestamp greater than or requal to `funding_period_start` and less than `funding_period_end`,
-- there is at least internal data point with timestamp greater than or requal to `funding_period_start` and less than `funding_period_end`.
-Otherwise the payment is skipped and the next funding period is entered.
+Skip the funding payment calculation (set payment to `0`) if any of the following conditions is met:

+- no spot (external) data has been ingested since market was created,
+- market has been in auction throughout the entire funding period.

-Please refer to the following subsections for the details of calculation of the funding payment if both of the above conditions are met.
+Please refer to the following subsections for the details of calculation of the funding payment if none of the above conditions are met.

 #### TWAP calculation